Jenna1337/FezChaosMod/README.md

 ## Installation

 1. Download [MonoMod](https://github.com/MonoMod/MonoMod/releases) and unpack it in the game's directory.
-2. Download FEZ.ChaosMod.mm.dll and put it in the game's directory.
+2. Download FEZ.ChaosMod.mm.dll from https://github.com/Jenna1337/FezChaosMod/releases/latest and put it in the game's directory.
 3. Run command `MonoMod.exe FEZ.exe` (or drag `FEZ.exe` onto `MonoMod.exe`).
 This should generate new executable file called `MONOMODDED_FEZ.exe`.
 4. Run `MONOMODDED_FEZ.exe` and enjoy!